sukurocking/one-piece-de-project/bigquery_commands.md

 ![overall-summary](./images/overall_summary.png)

-Years that had the maximum breaks (having the least number of episodes) Generally one episode comes out per week, there should be ~52 episodes in a year, ideally Below query excludes the years where the show began and the max year of the show
+Years that had the maximum breaks (having the least number of episodes).

+Generally one episode comes out per week, there should be ~52 episodes in a year, ideally.

+Below query excludes the years where the show began and the max year of the show

 ```sql